 (See HOLDING FIX.)
-(Refer to AIM.)

 HOLDING FIX- A specified fix identifiable to a pilot by NAVAIDs or visual reference to the ground used as a reference point in establishing and maintaining the position of an aircraft while holding.

 (See FIX.)
 (See VISUAL HOLDING.)
 (Refer to AIM.)